Skip to main content

 To rename a variation property:

-1. Click the edit icon (pencil) next to the property name in the Variation Properties section.
+1. Click the edit icon (pencil) on the right of the property row.

 2. Enter the new name.